tanjiamin01/bird-go/README.md

 ## What is BirdGO?
 BirdGO is a companion app to both budding and experienced birdwatchers alike!
 Use BirdGO to track recent bird sightings, share your own sightings, and see predictions for the most likely birds in sectors.

-## Tech Stack
-BirdGO is built on the flutterfire stack, and uses python to parse code from the eBirds API.

 # Functions

 1. **Fully functional and interactive map**